-Scouts are placed into patrols, each patrol consisting of typically 4 to 8 Scouts with a mixture of ages from 11 to 17.
+Scouts are placed into patrols, each patrol consisting of typically 4 to 8 Scouts with a mix of ages.
 New Scouts bridging over to our Troop in the spring are placed in one or more "New Scout Patrol(s)" with senior Scouts serving as guides also known as "Troop Guides".
 Patrols elect their Patrol Leader (PL), choose their unique patrol name and patch, and design and make their patrol flag.
 The Troop is led by a Senior Patrol Leader (SPL) and guided by the Scoutmaster.
 The SPL is typically a more senior and experienced Scout.